itchono/trajectorize/README.md

 * Ballistic Hohmann transfers for other planets
 * Gravity assist flyby routes

+Computationally-intensive code is implemented in C, with a Python wrapper made using `cffi`.

 # Inspirations
 * [Interactive illustrated interplanetary guide and calculator for KSP](https://ksp.olex.biz/), by Olex